How to guides

 Polishing And Finishing For Jewellers By Stephen M Goldsmith

-Polishing and finishing is a highly skilled specialist craft, a professional finish will transform a piece of jewellery or silver into a work of art.
-This practical book is an invaluable guide to the process.
-Written by a leading master polisher, it explains the traditional techniques and shares the secrets of this often under-rated craft.
+Polishing and finishing is a highly skilled specialist craft.
+This practical book is an invaluable guide to the process, explaining the traditional techniques and sharing the secrets of this often under-rated craft.

 Read our interview with Stephen over on our Meet The Jeweller blog series